 The content of your manual consists of two parts: the sections and the policies.
 Sections are the groupings of policies within the manual.

-'Policy' is a general/blanket term, your manual content could be policies, best practices, guidelines, procedures, training videos, how-to guides, general information, etc.
+'Policy' is a general term that covers all the 'pages' within your manual.
+Your manual content may be policies, best practices, guidelines, procedures, training videos, how-to guides, general information, etc.

-- Create a Section to map a Policy to, by clicking the "Create" drop down menu and select Section.
+- First, create a section to add a policy under, by clicking the "Create" drop down menu and select Section.

 - Add the section title and a description (optional).
-Examples of sections: Office Admin, Leave & Entitlements, Food Storage, etc.
+Examples of sections: Customer Service, Marketing, HR & Recruiting, etc

 - Click Save and the new Section will display.

-- To add a policy under a section, click the "Page" icon button.
+- To add a policy under a section, click the "Plus" icon button.

 - This will take you to a new blank policy page.
 This editor is where you will add your policy content.

 - Fill in the title and add the content for your policy.
-Add rich content if you have it, such as pictures, videos, tables, files and quizzes.
+Add any content you like, such as pictures, videos, lists/tables, attachments, etc

-- To add a file attachment (similar to attachments on an email) such as a form or PDF, click the Links button and select File.
+- To add a file attachment such as a PDF or excel document, click the Links button and select File.
 This will open up the File Manager where you select which file you want to attach.
 Click Finish when done, or Add File to add another one.
+Note: Attachments display as a number counter on the policy to indicate the attachments, similar to an email attachment.

 You can also use a hyperlink in the content to provide users a direct download to the file within the file manager.
 To get the link for the file, open your file manager in a separate window, right click on the file, then click Share.
 Click on the "Get Link" button to generate the direct URL to the file.
 You can then use that to hyperlink in your policy content.

-- If you want the policy mapped to other sections or a different manual, use the Mapped Sections selector.
-Users will be able to see all the manuals (just the thumbnails) that the policy lives in, if they have permission to see the policy.
+- If you want the policy mapped to other sections or a different manual, use the Mappings selector.
+Click the "+" button on which section you want the policy to display in.
+Users will be able to see all the manuals that the policy lives in if they have permission to see the policy; unless you choose to hide the manual thumbnail if you don't want users to see it.

-- Set your policy Permissions.
+- Now set your policy Permissions via the Permissions tab.
 See the Content Permissions article for more details if you need it.

-- Either Publish option will automatically send notifications to anyone marked as mandatory.
+- Clicking Publish will immediately and automatically send notifications to anyone marked as Required Reading.